soumik12345/G0/README.md

 4. **Context-Aware**: Maintains full conversation history and accumulates tool results for informed decision-making
 5. **Godot-Specialized**: Pre-trained on Godot documentation with semantic search across classes, tutorials, and best practices
 6. **Web-Connected**: Can search the internet for current information, external libraries, and community resources
+7. **Code Snippet Integration**: Select code directly from Godot's script editor and attach it as context with automatic language detection and syntax highlighting
-7. **Error Resilient**: Handles tool failures gracefully, continuing the agentic loop or providing informative errors
+8. **Error Resilient**: Handles tool failures gracefully, continuing the agentic loop or providing informative errors

 ## Documentation